CS-433/HiggsBosonMLChallenge/README.md

 ## Data :

 Because the training set is larger than 100mb, we could not directly put it in the git repository.
-You can find it at the following link: https://www.kaggle.com/c/higgs-boson/data
+You can find the test and trainig sets at the following link: https://www.kaggle.com/c/higgs-boson/data

 ## Files